rixx/books.rixx.de/src/reviews/2018/repent-harlequin-said-the-ticktockman.md

   date_read: 2018-07-13
   date_started: null
   did_not_finish: false
-  rating: 2
+  rating: 3
 ---

-[Repent, Harlequin!, Said the Ticktockman](<a target="_blank" href="https://compositionawebb.pbworks.com/f/%255C%27Repent,%2BHarlequin!%255C%27%2BSaid%2Bthe%2BTicktockman%2Bby%2BHarlan%2BEllison.pdf" rel="nofollow">https://compositionawebb.pbworks.com/...</a>) by *Harlan Ellison* is a metaphor against an over-reglemented world.
+This is a tricky one: [Repent, Harlequin!, Said the Ticktockman](<a target="_blank" href="https://compositionawebb.pbworks.com/f/%255C%27Repent,%2BHarlequin!%255C%27%2BSaid%2Bthe%2BTicktockman%2Bby%2BHarlan%2BEllison.pdf" rel="nofollow">https://compositionawebb.pbworks.com/...</a>) by *Harlan Ellison* is a metaphor against an over-reglemented world.
 It's pretty old, and I'm afraid to my eyes it hasn't aged too well.
 I totally agree with the message, and the scenario isn't bad either, and the language is poetic, but it didn't capture me at all.

-Maybe something got due to me not being a native speaker, though.
+On the other hand, even months or years later I can remember the feeling, the vibe, the discomfort of the world described, so I think my initial review was a bit harsh.